 Moving from daily life to complex social and political issues

-The difficulty level increases as students gradually move away from talking about daily life to discussing more complex social and political issues.
+The difficulty level increases as students gradually move from talking about daily life to discussing more complex social and political issues.

 The inclusion of Chinese classical texts

-Of all the ancient languages, only Chinese has survived and continues to be dynamic.
-Its long and stable history is something many other languages are rightly envious of.
+Of all the ancient languages, only Chinese has survived and continues to be referenced to frequently.
+Chinese language’s long and stable history is something many other languages are rightly envious of.

-Therefore, we have included some must read pieces into the last book of Mandarin Express series, the most appropriate place for students to have their final challenge.
+Therefore, we have included some must read Classical Chinese into the last book of Mandarin Express series, the most appropriate place for students to have their final challenge.

-© 2020 MSL Master.
+© 2023 MSL Master.
 All Rights Reserved